harveyramer/harvey-ramer-blog/src/article/azure-cli-windows-11-linux-subsystem.md

 az functionapp function delete --resource-group MyResourceGroup --name MyFunctionAppName --function-name MyFunctionName
 ```

-Hopefully, this short tutorial will get you up and running quickly.
-Please reach out if you have any questions.
+Hopefully, this tutorial will help you get started quickly.
+Please don't hesitate to reach out if you have any questions.